CS 36 Merlin: Design

-The CS 36 Merlin is a small recreational keelboat, built predominantly of vacuum bag moulded fibreglass or Kevlar with a balsa wood core above the waterline.
+The CS 36 Merlin is a recreational keelboat, built predominantly of vacuum bag moulded fibreglass or Kevlar with a balsa wood core above the waterline.
 It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 13000 lb and carries 5590 lb of ballast.

 The boat has a draft of 6.25 ft with the standard keel and 5.00 ft with the optional wing keel.

 The boat is fitted with a Swedish Volvo Penta diesel engine of 25 hp as standard equipment.
 The fuel tank holds 40 u.s.gal and the fresh water tank has a capacity of 70 u.s.gal.

 The boat was available with a long list of options, including a Kevlar or fibreglass hull, a swim platform or conventional transom; a 25 hp, 28 hp diesel engine or a 43 hp turbocharged engine, a tall mast or regular mast and by the time production ended in 1990 there were four keel configurations: shoal, wing, deep and performance bulb.
 As a result of the long options list, no two boats outside the charter fleets were built in the same configuration.

 The boat has a PHRF racing average handicap of 141 with a high of 141 and low of 141.
 It has a hull speed of 7.24 kn.